 Have you ever wondered what the color of your poop means?
 Your poop color can actually be an indicator of your overall health and well-being.
 While some colors of poop are completely normal, others can be a sign of an underlying medical condition.
 By understanding what the color of your poop means, you can take a more proactive approach to your health and seek medical attention if necessary.
-In this article, we’ll take a closer look at the different colors of poop, what they mean, and when you should consider talking to your gastroenterologist.
+In this article, we’ll take a closer look at the different colors of poop and what they mean.

 What does the color of my poop mean?